tzhekenov/coo_and_abandonment_detection/README.md

 ## Introduction

 This repository contains a series of scripts and tools developed during my master's thesis, focusing on the detection, tracking, and re-identification of objects in video sequences.
 The project leverages the BoxMOT framework, a robust collection of state-of-the-art trackers integrated with various detection models, providing a flexible and powerful platform for multi-object tracking tasks.
+Note that the spatio-temporal labeling tool should be incorporated as a function which will work with YOLO outputs.
+Currently, it can work with either YOLO outputs or annotations in manual mode (directories must be assigned.)

 ## Setup and Installation